A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Laser therapy – involves the use of high intensity light to destroy tumour cells.

-Leucocyte – general term for a white blood cell.
+Leucocyte – a white blood cell.

 Linear accelerator – a machine that produces high energy x-rays and electron beams to treat cancer.